harra210/DGPmap/README.md

 # DGPmap
 NHGRI Dog Genome Project Whole Genome Sequencing Alignment Pipeline

-#### Last updated 24 June 2024
+#### Last updated 18 July 2024

 This is a working pipeline for processing Whole Genome Sequencing data for the NHGRI Dog Genome Project working group.
-It is heavily inspiredby the pipeline created by [Jeff Kidd for Dog10K](https://github.com/jmkidd/dogmap)
+It is heavily inspired by the pipeline created by [Jeff Kidd for Dog10K](https://github.com/jmkidd/dogmap)

 ## Required files